real estate dispute arbitration in West Salem, Ohio 44287

 Outcome:

 On July 5, 2023, the arbitration award was issued.
-Ms. Feldman ruled that Greg Thompson had indeed overstepped the boundary by approximately 4 feet but acknowledged that Linda’s original survey expectations were reasonably based on outdated records.
+Ms. Feldman ruled that the claimant had indeed overstepped the boundary by approximately 4 feet but acknowledged that Linda’s original survey expectations were reasonably based on outdated records.
 The decision stipulated that Greg remove the fence segment encroaching on Linda’s land within 60 days and reimburse Linda $6,500 for damages and landscaping restoration costs.
 In exchange, Linda agreed to share the cost of reseeding the affected lawn area and allowed Greg to keep the shrubbery as natural screening on the amended boundary.

 The final ruling balanced property rights with neighborly cooperation, avoiding costly litigation.
 Both parties expressed relief at the swift resolution and a renewed commitment to community harmony.